adamcarheden/schema-sure/README.md

 ### Class Definitions
 Class definitions are objects where each property is a specification for a property of that name on instances of your class.
 This is similar to Javascript's native [Object.create()](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create).
 Each property definition can contain the following keys:

-* configurable - The same a Object.create().
+* configurable - The same as Object.create().
 * default - A default value for the property.
 * get - A function to call on the stored value before returning it. *NOT* the same as Object.create().
 Your function will get the value as its argument.
 It will *NOT* be applied to the object (i.e. 'this' will not point to the object.)
-* enumerable - The same a Object.create().
+* enumerable - The same as Object.create().
 * set - A function to call on the assigned value before storing it. *NOT* the same as Object.create().
 Your function will get the value as its argument.
 It will *NOT* be applied to the object (i.e. 'this' will not point to the object.)
 * validate - Zero or more functions to call any time the property changes.
 It may be one of the following:
-** A string matching the name of method of the current class ** A function
+	* A string matching the name of a method of the current class
+	* A function
-** A DataTrue.Validator object.
+	* A DataTrue.Validator object.
 This allows you to have the validator function applied to some other object when this object changes.
-** An array containing any mix of the above
+	* An array containing any mix of the above
-** An object where values are any of the first three above.
+	* An object where values are any of the first three above.
 When validation fails, the keys will be the names of the validators in the exceptions object.
 * value - The same as Object.create().
 Should generally only be used to define methods of your class.
-* writable - The same a Object.create().
+* writable - The same as Object.create().

 ### Validation functions and DataTrue.Validator
 Sometimes you want to run validation on one object when a property of some other object changes.
 DataTrue supports this by using Validator objects: